Today, I received a phishing email that was pretending to be from Facebook.

 The Facebook Team

-At first I was a bit panicked.
+At first, I was a bit panicked.
 However, upon closer inspection, I could see that the sender of the email was [email protected].
-They had manually set their email sender name to “Page Copyright” in the hope that the victim wouldn’t bother to click on it and check.

-To the untrained eye, this looked like an official help page on Facebook.
-In reality, it was just somebody abusing Facebook’s “note” feature to launch a phishing scam.
+To the untrained eye, this looks like an official help page on Facebook.
+In reality, it is someone abusing Facebook’s “note” feature to launch a phishing scam.

 The phishing form.

-In the note, there was a link that looked as though it led to another Facebook page called Page-Copyright-Report.
-However, when you clicked on it, it actually led to an external website that looked exactly the same as Facebook:
+In the note, there was a link that looked as if it led to another Facebook page called Page-Copyright-Report.

-This page offered up some information about copyright law and intellectual property.
-It then prompted you to “Continue”.
-Once you press “Continue”, you are asked to fill out a fake appeal form with your email address, phone number, page name and username.
+Once you press “Continue”, this bogus site will ask you to fill out a fake appeal form with your email address, phone number, page name and username.

-Finally, once you’ve entered all of this information, it prompts you to enter your password:
+Finally, once you’ve entered all of this information, it will prompt you to enter your password.

-Obviously, the goal here is to try and hijack Facebook pages with relatively large fan bases so that they can spam links and reach a wider audience.
+Obviously, the goal here is to try and hijack Facebook pages with relatively large fan bases.
+By doing so, they can spam links to a wide audience.